MatthiasT91/Robinhood-Webhook-Bot/README.md

 	To run the Webhook with Tradingview.
 You will need to have a paid TradingView account, and you will need to change the message for what you want to do.

-5. Change the name of the example.ini fil to config.ini.
+5. Change the name of the example.ini file to config.ini.

 Tradingview Alert message: